top of page

 “As a Rohingya person, I am proud of the filmmaker for highlighting our situation, but the film must be made available on YouTube,” a participant said during the survey.

-Barriers to representational justice include: technological requirements incompatible with camp connectivity, language and platform literacy challenges, and a model where the humanitarian brand serves external legitimacy rather than community benefit.
+Barriers to representational justice include technological requirements incompatible with camp connectivity, language and platform literacy challenges, and a model where the humanitarian brand serves external legitimacy rather than community benefit.

 The intolerable gaze manifests when the camera lingers on grief without offering political agency or economic recognition.
 Azoulay distinguishes between the event of photograph (the encounter) and the photographed event (the image).
 Facilitated by the IOM, which manages camp life, informed consent becomes nearly impossible.
 Awareness generated rarely translates into material improvement, turning humanitarian visibility into a symbolic exercise rather than transformative action.